OPT4SMART/crazychoir/README.md

 | Documentation pages are currently being uploaded.
 The latest version will be available soon. |

 **CrazyChoir** is a ROS 2 toolbox allowing users to run simulations and experiments on swarms of Crazyflie nano-quadrotors.
-**CrazyChoiR** implements several tools to model swarms of Crazyflie nano-quadrotors and to run distributed, complex tasks both in simulation and experiments.
-Examples include task assignment, formation control and trajectory tracking settings.
+**CrazyChoir** implements several tools to model swarms of Crazyflie nano-quadrotors and to run distributed, complex tasks both in simulation and experiments.
+Examples include task assignment, formation control, and trajectory tracking settings.

 ## Requirements and Installation
 **CrazyChoir** requires ROS 2 Foxy to be installed on your system.

-Some preliminary steps are required to succesfully complete the installation.
+Some preliminary steps are required to complete the installation.
 We refer the reader to [this guide](https://opt4smart.github.io/crazychoir/installation).

+>🚨 **NEWS** 🚨: Docker installer is now available!

 ## Examples
 In order to check the installation and start to use **CrazyChoir**, you can run